jbittel/django-mama-cas/docs/forms.rst

 django-mama-cas includes form classes for implementing standard username and password authentication.
 In most cases, this will be the form of authentication required.
-CAS can be used with trust authentication, but the form that would take is highly implementation dependent.
-These classes should suffice for the most common needs.
+CAS can be used with trust authentication, but the requirements would be highly implementation dependent.
+These classes should suffice for common needs.

 .. class:: LoginForm